[2.5] The Curse Whisperer - Tri-Curse CI Whispering Ice Berserker - Viable for Everything

 Stop using the twink gear.
 From now on, you must be wearing gear with as much Int and ES as you can find.
 Your armor, helmet, gloves and boots must have Int AND ES.
 No need to buy the top rolls this early, just look for cheap items with Int, ES and some resists.

 Icetomb is very common and cheap.
-It has good Int, ES, takes care of your cold resist and makes you immune to chill.
+It has good Int and ES, takes care of your cold resist and makes you immune to chill.

 You can craft your own armor easily with no budget at all.
 You must have met Haku and Catarina by now.
 Don't ignore them.
 Helping them once or twice gets them to lv 2, and you can invite them to your hideout or just place their crafting benches there (type: /claim_crafting_benches).